SeasoulChris/apollo/README.md

               | - apollo-fuel      # Mounted as /apollo/modules/data/fuel
               | - apollo-internal
               | - apollo-prophet   # Mounted as /apollo/modules/data/prophet
-              | - apollo-spark (If you will run pipeline in cloud by yourself)
               | - replay-engine
    ```